The Mixture as Before: "The Three Fat Women of Antibes"

 Arrow, Beatrice and Frank, intent on losing weight, stay at Antibes on the French Riviera.
 They are on a strict diet.
 They like to play bridge, and Frank invites her friend Lena to make four at bridge.
 Lena's liking for fattening food causes tension among the other three.
 After she leaves, Beatrice, having had to watch Lena eating for a fortnight, gives in and starts eating the same; the others follow suit.

 "A Man with a Conscience"

 In Saint-Laurent-du-Maroni, a penal colony in French Guiana, the narrator is interested in Jean Charvin, convicted of murdering his wife, now working in the colony's accounts department, and learns hs story.
 In Le Havre in France, Jean and his friend Henri Renard both loved Marie-Louise; Jean had a job, but Henri did not.
-When Jean's boss, who was considering Henri for a job, asked him if his friend was honest, his false reaction made the company reject Henri, who went to the far east to work for a silk firm, while Jean married Marie-Louise.
-Henri later died.
-Jean began to dislike his wife, and, tortured by remorse about Henri, eventually gave way to a violent act against her.
+When Jean's boss, who was considering Henri for a job, asked him if his friend was honest, his false reaction made the company reject Henri, who went to the Far East to work for a silk firm, while Jean married Marie-Louise.
+Henri subsequently died.
+Jean began to dislike his wife and, tortured by remorse about Henri, eventually gave way to a violent act against her.